Achievable Second-Order Asymptotics for MAC and RAC with Additive Non-Gaussian Noise: Proof of the Achievable Rate Regions for Two-User MAC (Theorems and )

+The proof of Lemma~\ref{lemma:mismatch RCU JNN} builds on the proof of the RCU bound under matched P2P case~\cite[Theorem 6]{PPV}.
+In the mismatched case, we show the equivalence of JNN decoding and the maximization of the mismatched information density.
+Thus, by replacing the information density in~\cite[Theorem 6]{PPV} with mismatched information density, we establish the RCU bound under mismatched MAC with JNN decoding in Lemma~\ref{lemma:mismatch RCU JNN}.
 Analogously, we have the following RCU bound for SIC decoding. \begin{lemma} \textbf{(RCU bound for mismatched MAC with SIC decoder)} There exists an $(n,M_1,M_2,P_1,P_2)$-SIC code such that the ensemble average probability satisfies

 where the joint distribution of $(X_1^n,\barX_1^n,X_2^n,\barX_2^n,Y^n)$ satisfies